Padangbai

 Gili Tepekong - [7]

-The one on the West side has a small canyon and a twin peaked seamount known as "the Pinnacles".
+The west side has a small canyon and a twin peaked seamount known as "the Pinnacles".

 In general the pinnacles are exposed to a mild current, but can become very strong, hence the nickname "the Toilet".

-Good chance to see the big hunters, like Tunas, Barracudas and Sharks, since there are lots of schooling fish to be found here.
+Good chance to see the big hunters, like Tuna, Barracuda and Shark, since there are lots of schooling fish to be found here.

-The second site is on the East side and has a sloping ridge with hard and soft Corals and Sponges.
+The east side and has a sloping ridge with hard and soft Corals and Sponges.
 Between 18 and 24 metres are Coral

-bommies under which Reef and Nurse Sharks can be found as well as Lobsters and Sting Rays.
+bommies under which Reef and Nurse sharks can be found as well as Lobster and Sting ray.

 Especially around FULL and new moon the currents are tricky!